-A recipe for an all natural foaming hand soap that’s hypoallergenic, gentle and safe for sensitive skin, kids and everyone in the family!
+A recipe for a natural foaming hand soap that's hypoallergenic, gentle, and safe for sensitive skin, kids, and everyone in the family!
 This recipe uses only ingredients – Castile soap and water, with optional essential oils and moisturizing Vitamin E oil or Liquid Aloe Vera Gel.

 I use Castile Soap all of the time!
-I use it in all of our hand soaps and body washes.
-It lathers well and is also gentle and mild.
-It doesn’t contain any harsh detergents like Sodium Laureth or Lauryl Sulfate so it is wonderful to use on the body.
-It is an olive oil based soap that originated in the Castile region of Spain, which is where it gets its name.
+I use it in all of our hand soaps and body washes, and it's perfect in this natural foaming hand soap recipe because it lathers well and is also gentle and mild.
+It doesn’t contain any harsh detergents like Sodium Laureth or Lauryl Sulfate, so it is wonderful to use on the body.
+It is an olive oil-based soap that originated in the Castile region of Spain, which is where it gets its name.

 The Problem with Most Hand Soaps

 They contain harsh detergents called sulfates, the most common one being Sodium Laureth Sulfate.
-Now this detergent is good to scrub your car, or the siding on your house, outdoor furniture but it is way too harsh to use on your skin.
-Because it is cheap to manufacture, you’re going to find it in everything from shampoos, to baby shampoos, to body washes, soaps, face soaps, and hand soaps.
+Now, this detergent is good for scrubbing your car or the siding on your house and outdoor furniture, but it is way too harsh to use on your skin.
+Because it is cheap to manufacture, you're going to find it in everything from shampoos to baby shampoos to body washes, soaps, face soaps, and hand soaps.